My Spa

 Q. My water is cloudy, why?

-A. Cloudy water is caused by many things & is an indicator of high dissolved solids.
+A. Cloudy water is caused by many things & is an indicator of other water issues.
 If the water is "older" than 3 months, change the water.
 Prevention is the solution!

 Q. Do I have to worry about Algae in my spa?

-A. Normally No, Unless you fail to maintain the spa for extended periods, algae growth is rarely a problem in a properly oxidized spa.
+A. Normally No, Unless you abondon the spa for extended periods, algae growth is rarely a problem in a properly treated spa.

-Q. Why did i get a rash when I used my spa?
+Q. Why do i get a rash whenever I use my spa?

 A. A rash can be caused by many factors.
-When I hear of a "hot water rash" problem, they're usually NOT following a proper chemical routine.
+When a new customer comes in with a "hot water rash" problem, they're usually NOT following a proper chemical routine.
 Pseudomonas aeruginosa is a typical problem that is prevented by proper sanitizing.
 A rash could also be dry, itchy skin because of a high pH or too much sanitizer that can dry out the skin.
-When in doubt, check with your doctor; then call a professional at 888-MySpaGuy to dispatch a tech to properly sanitize the spa with plumbing line cleanser, a complete scrub, drain, & clean.
-Then refill the spa with pre-filtered water.
+When in doubt, check with your doctor; then drain, clean & refill the spa.

-Q. Why does my spa get a build-up of foam?
+Q. Why does my spa get a constant build-up of foam?

-A. Foam is a normally an indicator that the water has high amounts of undissolved or dissolved solids and needs to be changed.
-A little bit of antifoam will treat "regular" foaming, If the water is too soft, adjusting the Calcium Hardness will help.
-Thick "beer head" foam means call a pro so he can Sanitize and CHANGE THE WATER.
+A. Foam is a normally a good indicator that the water needs to be changed.
+A little bit of antifoam will treat "regular" foaming & adjusting the Calcium Hardness will help prevent it.
+Thick "beer head" foam means CHANGE THE WATER.

-Q. What disease can one can get from a hot tub?
+Q. What is a disease one can get from a hot tub?

-A. Following Maintenance guidelines and having us come out to clean your spa regularly will go a long ways for legionellosis prevention or pseudomonas aeruginosa.
+A. Following Maintenance guidelines and having Myspaguy come out to clean your spa will go a long ways for legionellosis prevention or pseudomonas aeruginosa.
 Legionellosis requires more space to explain what it is & how to prevent it.
 Click here for important DHEC information.

-Q. Why does my spa get a build-up of "goo" at the waterline?
+Q. Why does my spa get a constant build-up of "goo" at the waterline?

-A. That "goo" or "bathtub ring" is normal and is typically from dead skin cells, oils and lotion residue.
-Adding a Spa Enzyme to the water will help in preventing it by breaking down the oils so a properly cleaned filter can capture the matter.
-Having users shower prior to entry will prevent additional "nastys" from getting in the spa.
+A. That "goo" or "bathtub ring" is normal.
+Adding a Spa Enzyme to the water will help in preventing it.
+Having users shower first will prevent additional "nasty" from getting in the spa.
 If using Soft Soak® or Baqua Spa®, excessive use of Sanitizer will cause a heavy waterline build-up; be sure to maintain your Soft Soak® or Baqua Spa® Sanitizer level at 30 ppm.

 Q. Why does my spa smell stale?